rsksmart/devportal-1.0/develop/apps/wallets/nifty.md

 ---
 # How To Create A Nifty Wallet

-## Installing Nifty
+## Installing Nifty Wallet

-To install Nifty, please visit [POA Nifty](https://www.poa.network/for-users/nifty-wallet)
+To install the Nifty wallet, please visit [POA Nifty](https://www.poa.network/for-users/nifty-wallet)

 ## Connect with Nifty